Sufficiently good hedonism

 For an adventurer, the fact that we remember stuff as fun despite being awful at the time is a feature not a bug.

 This is another akrasia issue, I think.
 What we want to do now is different to what we want to have done afterwards, which is different again to what we are enjoying doing while it happens.
-Which of these do I want to maximise?
+Which of these do I want to maximize?
 Pat Corden explains

 We were wet, tired, cold and at times, desperate.
 Type 2 Fun is generally achieved when you are outside your comfort zone.
 Somewhere in this space between comfort and agony, learning is accelerated.
 You don’t just learn skills, you’re forced to grow and push your boundaries.
 You might not enjoy it at the time, it’s challenging and goes beyond your regular routine, but ultimately, it extends you as a person.